grommet/grommet/src/js/components/Button/README.md

 **button.disabled.color**

-Fill color for primary, label color for plain, border color
+Label color, or fill color for primary buttons, when the
-    otherwise when the button is disabled.
+    button is disabled.
 Expects `string | { dark: string, light: string }`.

 Defaults to